 Exploring How Values Shape Career Goals

-When girls come to Journey Home, we help them identify their values, explore their passions, and set goals for their personal success.
+When girls and assigned female at birth come to Journey Home, we help them identify their values, explore their passions, and set goals for their personal success.
 We believe that everyone’s sense of purpose is individualized and is shaped by things they believe in and value.
 Young adults work closely with therapists and mentors to create personalized treatment plans that work for them.

 Our goal is to help students live a value-filled life, according to their personal values, not just peer pressure and perceived societal expectations.
 We encourage the young adults we work with to look beyond their behaviors and to consider how the choices they make are aligned with values subconsciously.